Scotland during the Roman Empire: Flavian period (69–96 AD)

 The earliest written record of a formal connection between Rome and Scotland is the attendance of the "King of Orkney" who was one of 11 British kings who submitted to the emperor Claudius at Colchester in AD 43 following the invasion of southern Britain three months earlier.
 The long distances and short period of time involved strongly suggest a prior connection between Rome and Orkney, although no evidence of this has been found and the contrast with later Caledonian resistance is striking.

+Pomponius Mela, the Roman geographer, recorded in his De Chorographia, written c.
+43 AD, that there were thirty Orkney islands.
+There is certainly evidence of an Orcadian connection with Rome prior to AD 60 from pottery found at the Broch of Gurness and 1st and 2nd century Roman coins have been found at Lingro broch.

-The apparently cordial beginnings recorded in Colchester did not last.
-We know nothing of the foreign policies of the senior leaders in mainland Scotland in the 1st century, but by AD 71 the Roman governor Quintus Petillius Cerialis had launched an invasion.
+However the apparently cordial beginnings recorded in Colchester did not last.
+We know nothing of the foreign policies of the senior leaders in mainland Scotland in the first century, but by AD 71 the Roman governor Quintus Petillius Cerialis had launched an invasion.

 The Votadini, who occupied the south-east of Scotland, came under Roman sway at an early stage and Cerialis sent one division north through their territory to the shores of the Firth of Forth.
 The Legio XX Valeria Victrix took a western route through Annandale in an attempt to encircle and isolate the Selgovae who occupied the central Southern Uplands.
 Early success tempted Cerialis further north and he began constructing a line of Glenblocker forts to the north and west of the Gask Ridge which marked a frontier between the Venicones to the south and the Caledonians to the north.

 In the summer of AD 78 Gnaeus Julius Agricola arrived in Britain to take up his appointment as the new governor.
 Two years later his legions constructed a substantial fort at Trimontium near Melrose.
-Excavations in the 20th century produced significant finds including the foundations of several successive structures, Roman coins and pottery.
+Excavations in the twentieth century produced significant finds including the foundations of several successive structures, Roman coins and pottery.
 Remains from the Roman army were also found, including a collection of Roman armour (with ornate cavalry parade helmets), and horse fittings (with bronze saddleplates and studded leather chamfrons).
 Agricola is said to have pushed his armies to the estuary of the "River Taus" (usually assumed to be the River Tay) and established forts there, including a legionary fortress at Inchtuthil.

-In 2019, GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the 1st century AD, used by Roman legions during the invasion of Roman General Agricola.
+In 2019, GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the first century AD in Ayr, used by Roman legions during the invasion of Roman General Agricola.
 According to Arabaolaza, the fire pits were split 30 metres apart into two parallel lines.
 The findings also included clay-domed ovens and 26 fire pits dated to between 77- 86 AD and 90 AD loaded with burn and charcoal contents.
 Archaeologists suggested that this site had been chosen as a strategic location for the Roman conquest of Ayrshire.